 All of the owner's time is spent working on the business rather than working in the business.

 The owner can take as much time as they want away from the business.
 How?
 Because the owner is no longer necessary or needed!

 When a business is operating at the Freedom to Exit level of freedom, the owner can choose if and when they want to exit.

 This is true freedom.
 This is true happiness.

 Not only is Freedom to Exit possible, it's real for many small business owners (click here for one example).
 They're committed to doing what's necessary to operate a Freedom Focused business at the pinnacle of freedom.

-What level of freedom is your business operating at?
+At what level of freedom is your business operating?

-Take my short Four Levels of Freedom Survey and I'll share with you the level of freedom other small business owners have said they're operating at.What level of freedom is your business at?
+Take my short Four Levels of Freedom Survey and I'll share with you what other small business owners have said their level of freedom is.What level of freedom is your business at?

 If you're committed to doing what's necessary to make your business Freedom Focused, to achieving the Freedom to Exit level of freedom, and to greatly increasing your personal and professional freedom as a small business owner, don't wait any longer to begin your journey.Get Started Today!